sverweij/wordywordy/README.md

   - High contrast (yellow on black, fat letters)
   - Night low contrast
   - Regular and dyslexic friendly fonts.
-- Supports Chinese/ Japanes/ Korean (there is a reason 字 means translates to _character_, but also to _word_)
+- Supports Chinese/ Japanes/ Korean.
+There is a reason 字 translates to _character_, but also to _word_.
 - Heuristics for correcting common typographic errors.
-- Reading stats the current text.
+- Reading stats on the current text.
 - It smiles.
 (Go on, drag something on it.
 You'll see).

 ## Keyboard and mouse bindings